Connect with us

 The arbitration process Chaney recommends in the letter was used by the two parties in 2018, and involves bringing in an expert and impartial mediator who can preside over new contract negotiations.
 UMMC asked for the same increases to its reimbursement rates in 2018 that it is asking for now, but through a mediator the two parties settled on a deal that didn’t raise rates.

-Instead, Blue Cross agreed to language that made the contract evergreen, meaning the insurance company could no longer change the contract terms at any time.
+Instead, Blue Cross agreed to remove language that made the contract evergreen, meaning the insurance company could no longer change the contract terms at any time.

 If the two parties agree to mediation, a deadline will be set for them to settle their differences, Chaney told Mississippi Today.
 The deadline will likely be June 1 – 30 days before the end of the 90-day “continuity of care” period, where certain BCBSMS patients can still receive care at UMMC and have their insurance accepted.